Sports et divertissements: Préface

-1. Choral inappetissant (Unappetizing Chorale) - Grave
+1. Choral inappetissant (Unappetizing Chorale) – Grave

 Seriously.
 Surly & cantankerous.
 Hypocritically.
 More slowly.
 In the second half of his Préface Satie offered a rare "explanation" of one of his favorite musical jokes.
-He used the chorale form - that "symbol of Protestant piety and music pedagogy" much employed by Bach - in several compositions to thumb his nose at the academic, the stupid and conformist.
+He used the chorale form – that "symbol of Protestant piety and music pedagogy" much employed by Bach – in several compositions to thumb his nose at the academic, the stupid and conformist.
 Satirical examples are found in his piano duet Aperçus désagréables (1908), the orchestral suite En habit de cheval (1911), the Choses vues à droite et à gauche (sans lunettes) for violin-piano duet (1914), and the ballet Parade (in the revised 1919 version).
 The brief Choral inappetissant is built of sour, unsingable phrases that snub the whole purpose of the genre.
 Here it serves to warn off the serious-minded from the light-hearted frivolity that ensues.

 Beneath the date of the score (May 15, 1914) Satie noted, "In the morning, on an empty stomach."

-2. La Balançoire (The Swing) - Lent
+2. La Balançoire (The Swing)

-Slowly.
+Marked Lent (Slowly).
 Pendulum-like staccato quavers in the left hand underscore four poignant melodic phrases, including a quotation of L'escarpolette from Georges Bizet's 1871 piano suite Jeux d'enfants.
 Satie's text for this piece is frequently cited as an exemplar of his haiku-like prose poems:

 It's my heart that is swinging like this.
 It isn't dizzy.
 What little feet it has.

 Will it be willing to return to my breast?

-3. La Chasse (Hunting) - Vif
+3. La Chasse (Hunting)

-Fast.
+Marked Vif (Fast).
 Satie's first-person narrative is one of his most whimsical literary creations, an absurdist nature-setting in which rabbits sing, nightingales hide in burrows, and owls breast-feed their young.
 As for the hunter, he uses his rifle to shoot nuts out of the trees.
 This is presented in the typical "hunting rhythm" of 6/8, with bugle fifths in the treble and a concluding gunshot in the bass.

-4. La Comédie Italienne (The Italian Comedy) - A la napolitaine
+4. La Comédie Italienne (The Italian Comedy)

-In a Neapolitan manner.
+Marked A la napolitaine (In a Neapolitan manner).
 Scaramouche, a cowardly braggart from Commedia dell'arte, tries to wax eloquent on the joys of military life.
 He is mocked with a courtly, ornamented tune that quickly goes awry with displaced accompaniments and ambiguous harmonies.
 Steven Moore Whiting wrote of this piece, "It is as if Satie had discovered in 1914 the same formula that Stravinsky would apply in Pulcinella six years later."